 Fall Color Peak: Mid-October through early November

-What You Need to Know: This underappreciated campground never fills, making it one place you can always count on a campsite.
+What You Need to Know: This under-appreciated campground never fills, making it one place you can always count on a campsite.

 GPS Coordinates: 36.60236, -83.63099

-Sprawling Wilderness Road Campground is situated on a sloping, heavily wooded ridgeline.
+The sprawling campground is situated on a sloping, heavily wooded ridgeline.
 However, each campsite is leveled.
 Three full-service bathhouses serve the campground, with water spigots adjacent to them.
 Loops B and C have electric hookups and are the domain of RVs.
 Other than that, the many sites offer every possible combination of sun and shade.

 A system of shorter and longer trails spurs directly from Wilderness Road Campground.
 Grab a detailed trail map at the campground entrance station.
 Shorter paths include the Greenleaf Nature Trail, the Colson Trail, and the Honey Tree Spur Trail; longer ones include the Lewis Hollow Trail, which leads to Skylight Cave and the Pinnacle, and the Gibson Gap Trail.
 You can make a 10-mile loop out of the campground linking the Gibson Gap, Ridge, and Lewis Hollow trails.